aptos-foundation/AIPs/TEMPLATE.md

 ## Summary

- > Summarize in 3-5 sentences what is the problem we’re solving for and how are we solving for it
+ > Summarize in 3-5 sentences.

-...

-### Goals
+ > Define the problem we're solving.
+ > How does this document propose solving it.
  > What are the goals and what is in scope?
 Any metrics?
- > Discuss the business impact and business value this change would impact.

 ...